 Combination therapy.
 Researchers are studying whether the combination of chemotherapy and radiation therapy better reduces the risk of recurrence and/or increases survival than standard treatments.

 Minimally invasive surgery.
 Minimally invasive surgery uses small incisions and a camera placed under the skin to perform a lymph node dissection to find out if the cancer has spread.
 Researchers are also studying endoscopic, or use of a thin, lighted flexible tube, and robotically-assisted surgery to diagnose and remove penile cancer that may have spread to regional lymph nodes.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current penile cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current penile cancer treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?